ulb-sachsen-anhalt/digital-derivans/README.md

 Each section in a `*.ini`- file matching `[derivate_<n>]` represents a single derivate section for intermediate or final derivates.

-Order of execution is determined by pairs of input-output paths, whereas numbering of derivate sections determines order at parse-time.
+Order of execution is determined by numbering of derivate sections at parse-time.

 ### Default Values

-On top of the INI-file are configuration values listed, which will be used as defaults for actual steps, if they can be applied.
+On top of the INI-file are global configuration options listed, which will be used as defaults for actual steps, if they can be applied.

 * `default_quality`  : image data compression rate (can be specified with `quality` for image derivate sections)